shufflecode/enitystudio/README.md

 Modern Frameworks like enityframework are mighty, but personally I prefer more control over the Database querys.
 So the code created by *entity studio* is simple and you can add own database querys to increase functionality of your DB classes.

-Todo:
+#### Todo:

+Scan for Database Servers in local network
 Support for generation settings:

-  - throw exceptions in attribute getters []
+  - throw exceptions in attribute getters j/n
   - customize internal variable names.
   - provide interfaces for custom DB implemetations